 All of our Care Home Managers are personally selected by Helena Jeffery, Founder of Caring Homes, both for their professional qualifications and their strong care experience.
 Providing quality personalised care is at the heart of everything we do, and our Home Managers are dedicated to delivering this level of service in our homes.

 All of the members of our Care Team are given the training and support needed to help them provide the highest standards of care.
-We won an award for our Dementia care in 2014, and we have a Dementia training strategy in place to ensure that care quality remains consistently high at all of our homes with a Dementia provision.
-Find out more about the qualifications taken by our Care Teams here.

 Care homes that provide a combination of Residential, Nursing and Dementia care are said to offer a “care pathway”.
 Homes that offer all three are described as offering a “complete care pathway”.
 Essentially; having a care pathway can allow a resident to remain at the same home should their care needs change, without having to relocate to another service.